 Technology and its impact

-In recent years, misuse of the internet and mobile phones by children and young people has become a serious problem.
+Misuse of technology and the online world by children and young people has become a serious problem.

 Not only can technology be used as a way to bully other children – such as by sending compromising images of a young person to members of their peer group or exposing personal information about a young person in a chat room, on a blog or through a social networking site – but they are also, at times, used by young people in a harmful sexual way.